isomerpages/enterprisesg-cpso/pages/Safety Tips on Electric Water Heaters.md

 Do not use extension cords or multi-way outlets to power the water heater.

 **Here are some other safety considerations to keep in mind when using water heaters:** <br>
-•	Always purchase water heater from reputable manufacturers/ suppliers. <br>
+•	Always purchase water heaters from reputable manufacturers/ suppliers. <br>
 •	Do not use the water heater if it appears to be damaged or is leaking. <br>
 •	Be sure to read and understand the manufacturer's instructions and safety warnings before using the water heater.<br>
 •	Make sure your storage water heater comes with a pressure relief valve.<br>